zaiisao/Documentation/en/Audio Broadcast/start_live_audio_ios.md

 | Privacy - Microphone Usage Description      | String      | To access the microphone, such as for a call or live interactive streaming.      |

+<div class="alert note">iOS 14.0 adds <b>Privacy - Local Network Usage Description</b> permission.
+If you use the SDK with the version earlier than v3.1.2, you need to add this permission.
+See <a href="https://docs.agora.io/en/faq/local_network_privacy">FAQ</a > for details.</div>

 **Before**:

 ![](https://web-cdn.agora.io/docs-files/1584604864457)